About

 I am an astrophotographer and landscape photographer based in Perthshire, Scotland, UK, Great Britain.

-I am a Landscape and Astrophotographer based in beautiful Perthshire, Scotland.
-My main areas of expertise are landscape and astrophotography, along with some wedding work which I used to do in higher volume (I am more selective about this work due to time constraints).
+Welcome to my little corner of the internet.
+I’m Steve; I am a Landscape and Astrophotographer based in beautiful Perthshire, Scotland.
+My main areas of expertise are landscape and astrophotography, along with wedding work which I used to do in much higher volume than I do now.
+(I am more selective about this work now due to time constraints).
 I also work closely with Getty Images, providing commercial and editorial photography for clients around the world.
 My pictures are often featured in books, magazines, newspapers and online articles.

-Every day we are bombarded by a never-ending stream of pictures; however very few of them can hold our attention for more than a couple of seconds at best.
-The value of the still image has been seriously eroded, however, I still strongly believe in it’s inherent value.
-It never used to be like this.
-We as photographers’ need to focus on quality over quantity like never before.
-We need to think like film photographers.
+Every day we are bombarded by a never-ending stream of pictures; however very few of them seem to have the ability to hold our attention for more than a couple of seconds at best.
+The value of the still image has been seriously eroded, however, I still strongly believe in it’s inherent value and impact when an exceptional example is presented to the viewer.
+Quality is therefore of the utmost concern to me.
 There is a reason why so many of the great photographers have stated that they’d be happy if they create a dozen exceptional, truly unrepeatable photographs over their entire careers.
-I am still working on my 12.
+I am still working on my 12, because this is by definition a difficult area to reach.

 The advent of Artificial Intelligence has truly been a blessing and a curse in this profession.
-AI can help tidy up some image defects quicker than a manual process with good results, it can also assist complex masking etc; however it is being used to construct entirely fake images, and seems driven to please those on social media for likes and comments.
-‘Artists’ are literally constructing images from typing words into a text box.
-This has social and ethical problems associated with this practice, and even social media platforms have recognized the need to ask users to label things made by AI going forward…I for one, vehemently reject this way of constructing pictures.
+AI can help tidy up some image defects quicker than a manual process with good results, it can also assist complex masking etc; however it is now being used to construct entirely fake images, and seems driven to please those on social media for likes and comments.
+This has social and ethical problems associated with this practice, and even social media platforms have recognized the need to ask users to label things made by AI going forward…I for one, vehemently reject this way of constructing pictures and like many I want no part in it.

-This website does not exist to be an ambassador or mouthpiece for a company that is only allowed to give positive reviews.
-I am not here to shill or sell you products that you don’t need or want.
-What you read on my website is my true thoughts, unfiltered: I am free to state realities and give the full positives and negatives of any optical equipment or process I discuss here.
+Ethics: This website does not exist to act as an ambassador or mouthpiece that is only allowed to give glowing, positive reviews.
+I am not here to shill or sell you equipment that you don’t need or want because it benefits me.
+What you read on my website are my true undiluted thoughts; I am free to state realities and give the full positives and negatives of any cameras, lenses or other optical equipment or process I discuss here.
 That’s a wonderful place to be!

 If you are interested in any pictures on this website; please visit my shop section to see prints which I can ship to any country in the world.
-If you are looking for something in particular , just message me as I may have what you are looking for in my extensive archive.
+If you are looking for something in particular, just message me as I may have what you are looking for in my extensive archive around Scotland.

 Steve